Ryan Wagner (ice hockey): Professional

 On April 8, 2020, the Eagles opted to re-sign Wagner to a one-year AHL contract extension for the 2020–21 season.
 In showing development and growth within the Eagles in a checking-line role, Wagner was elevated as an alternate captain during the campaign and contributed with 5 goals and 13 points through 34 regular season games of the pandemic shortened season.

 On June 24, 2021, Wagner continued his tenure with the Eagle by agreeing to a two-year contract extension.
 Adding an energetic presence to the Eagles, Wagner notched career high marks in the 2021–22 season, in registering 10 goals and 14 assists for 24 points through 50 regular season games.
 He helped the Eagles advance to the Divisional Finals against the Stockton Heat, finishing with 4 goals in 9 games.

-Entering his third year as an alternate captain with the Eagles in the 2022–23 season, Wagner made his 200th AHL appearance in a 5-2 victory over the Ontario Reign on January 18, 2023.
+Entering his third year as an alternate captain with the Eagles in the 2022–23 season, Wagner made his 200th AHL appearance in a 5–2 victory over the Ontario Reign on January 18, 2023.
+He completed his fourth season with the Eagles, notching 6 goals and 17 points through 67 regular season games.

+As a free agent from the Eagles, Wagner was un-signed over the summer leading into the 2023–24 season.
+On October 2, 2023, Wagner accepted an invitation to return to his original club, the Chicago Wolves, training camp.
+Impressing the coaching staff with his veteran leadership through his initial PTO with Chicago, Wagner was signed for the remainder of the season on December 24, 2023.
+He made 63 regular season appearances with the Wolves, unable to help the club return to the playoffs in posting 3 goals and 10 points.

+Following his seventh year in the AHL, Wagner as a free agent opted to continue his career in the ECHL, agreeing to a standard player contract for the 2024–25 season with the Rapid City Rush on August 27, 2024.